 Research concentrates on the development of methods and tools that allow the construction of high quality software.
-To do this, development processes, specification mechanisms, and software architecture that allow for the construction of robust, extensible and reliable software within the assigned budget and stipulated time limits are studied.
+To do this, development processes, specification mechanisms, and software architecture that allow for the construction of robust, extensible and reliable software within the project parameters.

 Modern development processes to be used in concrete scenarios (small groups, web applications, embedded applications, etc.) are analyzed, studied and adapted.
 From the design perspective, the architecture requires that flexible applications be built in order to respond to a number of dynamic requirements.